terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 3. Please go through the config.yaml file and edit directory names, filename patterns, etc. as necessary to work with your filenames.

-4. Run snakemake with the alternate snakefile as follows, be sure to indicate the number of jobs/cores available to run the whole pipeline.
+4. Run snakemake with the first alternate snakefile as follows, be sure to indicate the number of jobs/cores available to run the whole pipeline.

 ```linux
 snakemake --jobs 24 --snakefile snakefile_alt_1 --configfile config.yaml